ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/aws-terraform/jump_server_aws.md

 ```

 `VPC_subnet_IG_RT.tf` writes an infrastructure as code, which automatically creates a VPC with a CIDR block size of /16.
-In that VPC, we have to create 2 subnets with a CIDR block size of /24 each:
+In that VPC, create 2 subnets with a CIDR block size of /24 each:
   1. Public Subnet (Accessible for Public World)
   2. Private Subnet (Restricted for Public World)

 Then create a routing table for the Internet gateway so that instance can connect to the outside world, update it, and associate it with the private subnet.
-Create a NAT gateway to connect our VPC/Network to the internet and attach this gateway to our VPC in the public network.
+Create a NAT gateway to connect your VPC/Network to the internet and attach this gateway to your VPC in the public network.
 ```console
 		// VPC creation
 		resource "aws_vpc" "Demo_VPC" {